orblivion/ntfy/.sandstorm/README_FUTURE.md

 Sandstorm lets you make multiple "types" of grains per app.
 We could make a "group" type grain if people keep using it for groups when they're not supposed to.
 It just removes any "admin" type capabilities etc.

 HOPEFULLY IT WILL NOT COME TO THIS but I wanted to mark it down because I thought of it.

+## Generate random topics

+Go in Web UI.
+"Generate random topic".
+User is likely on laptop so they can copy/paste to their scripts.
+Click on QR code so they can easily copy it to their phone.

+Or does this already exist, at least in part?
+Could just as well be an upstream recommendation.